-- Fully implement the current site master plan, including adding a second parking lot at SW 65th Avenue, a small picnic shelter, a large group picnic shelter with shade and moveable tables for programming and group events, and an adjacent nature play area that could potentially include shade sails - Work with the Diversity Task Force and other local organizations to understand the needs of nearby Hispanic/Latino neighbors and incorporate into maintenance and design site plans - Add pedestrian crosswalk as development grows along SW 65th Avenue - Add a new water play or spray feature - Convert lower soccer fields to sand base with subsurface drainage, providing for one youth and one adult size soccer field - Add futsal court - Add site lighting - Resurface basketball court - Renovate existing tennis court for multi-use as pickleball/tennis - Add historical/interpretive signs specific to the site - Add adventure play elements for teens (see New Facilities) - Stabilize banks of Saum Creek with native vegetation
+- Fully implement the current site master plan, including adding a second parking lot at SW 65th Avenue, a small picnic shelter, a large group picnic shelter with shade and moveable tables for programming and group events, and an adjacent nature play area. - Work with the Diversity Task Force and other local organizations to understand the needs of nearby Hispanic/Latino neighbors and incorporate into design site plans.